whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-15-Ipsy-June-2015-Review.md

 <DD>Full Size .42 oz., Retail Value $5.99</DD>
 </DL>

-<p>I liked the color but not so much the packaging.
+<p>Wow, this lip stain is packed with color!
+There's no sheerness to this and if you want more of a natural look, this might not be the product for you unless you tone it down with another color or smudge it.
+I on the other hand love it.
+I also liked the color but not so much the packaging.
 At first I thought it was a nail polish until I saw the lips on it and knew it wasn't.
 Since we women like to apply and re-apply our lip colors and most of the times we do that while we're out and about, packaging is important.
 I love whipping out my super luxurious Guerlain lipstick, it makes me feel glamorous and chic.
 But this I'm not so sure.
 I might have to just apply this at home.
-But, the color was good so at least I'm happy with that.</p>
+But, the product itself and the color was good so I'm happy with that.</p>
 <br>

 <center><img src='/images/IpsyJune2015Eyepads.jpg'></center>